 James E. Clarke, C.D., L.L.B.; Senior Crown Counsel, Nova Scotia Public Prosecution Service.
 Prior to joining the Public Prosecution Service in 1989, Mr. Clarke was in private practice in Dartmouth and was a Deputy Judge Advocate in the Canadian Forces.
 After joining the Public Prosecution Service, Mr. Clarke has been assigned to a number of positions including a secondment for one year at the Department of Environment and Labour, where he provided solicitor services to the Occupational Health and Safety Division.
 He has been assigned to the Special Prosecution Section since 1993 where he has specialized in aboriginal, regulatory and Constitutional issues.
 He is a member of the Nova Scotia Barristers Society and is also a part-time lecturer at Dalhousie University.

-John Cameron is a human resource practitioner with over 30 years experience in managing, recruiting, employee relations, health and safety and industrial engineering.
-Mr. Cameron worked for 23 years with Michelin Tire (Canada) Inc. where he held various human resource positions, including manager of safety and security.
-Prior to that he was with Scott Maritimes where he was involved in the development of innovative safety programs.
-He is President of J.K.
-Cameron & Associates Consulting Inc. that provides both on-site and public video-based and live-facilitated training sessions focusing on people training and development and one-stop health and safety solutions
+John Cameron is a human resource practitioner with over 30 years’ experience in managing, recruiting, employee relations, and health and safety.
+Mr. Cameron worked for 23 years with Michelin Tire (Canada) Inc. where he held various human resources positions, including manager of safety and security.
+Prior to that he was with Scott Maritimes.
+He has been a partner with SSI Consulting Solutions for the past 10 years providing on-site live-facilitated training sessions focusing on people training and development and one-stop health and safety solutions.

 Don Currie has 20 years’ experience as a Safety Generalist, who has spent 12 years in fleet safety, including the design and implementation operator training programs and equipment maintenance safety practices, 5 years as the Manager of Occupational Health and Safety for the Department of Transportation and Infrastructure Renewal, and 5 years Manager of Safety and Injury Prevention for Capital District Health Authority.